nikbearbrown/INFO_7375_Prompt_Engineering_and_Generative_AI/Cheat_Sheet/README.md

   - **Feed-Forward Networks**: Apply transformations to each position independently.
 - **Applications**: Machine translation, text summarization, language modeling.

+### Summary: Key Details from Video on Recurrent Neural Networks and Transformer Architectures

 ---

+#### Recurrent Neural Networks (RNNs)

+1. **Definition**:
+   - Feed-forward neural networks rolled out over time, dealing with sequence data where the input has a defined ordering.

+2. **Types of Architectures**:
+   - **Vector to Sequence Models**: Fixed-size vector as input, output sequence of any length (e.g., image captioning).
+   - **Sequence to Vector Models**: Sequence as input, fixed-size vector as output (e.g., sentiment analysis).
+   - **Sequence to Sequence Models**: Sequence as input, another sequence as output (e.g., language translation).

+3. **Challenges with RNNs**:
+   - **Speed**: Slow due to sequential processing.
+   - **Long Sequences**: Difficulty handling long sequences due to vanishing and exploding gradients.

+4. **Long Short-Term Memory (LSTM) Networks**:
+   - **Introduction**: Introduced in 1991 to address RNN limitations with long sequences.
+   - **Features**: Use memory cells to retain information over longer sequences.
+   - **Speed**: Even slower than standard RNNs due to complexity.

+---

+#### Transformer Neural Networks

+1. **Introduction**:
+   - **Year**: Introduced in 2017.
+   - **Architecture**: Encoder-decoder structure like RNNs, but allows parallel processing.

+2. **Advantages**:
+   - **Parallelization**: Can process input sequences in parallel, unlike RNNs which process sequentially.
+   - **Performance**: Faster and more efficient, especially on GPUs designed for parallel computation.

+3. **Components of Transformer Architecture**:
+   - **Input Embeddings**: Words are mapped to vectors in an embedding space.
+   - **Positional Encoding**: Adds positional information to the embeddings since Transformers do not inherently understand order.

+4. **Encoder**:
+   - **Multi-Head Attention**: Computes multiple attention vectors for each word, capturing different aspects of word relationships.
+   - **Feed-Forward Networks**: Applied to attention vectors to transform them into a form digestible by the next layer.

+5. **Decoder**:
+   - **Self-Attention Block**: Computes attention vectors for each word in the target sequence.
+   - **Encoder-Decoder Attention Block**: Computes attention between source and target sequences, crucial for tasks like translation.
+   - **Feed-Forward Networks**: Transform attention vectors before passing them to the next layer.

+6. **Training and Prediction**:
+   - **Masked Attention**: During training, masks future words to prevent cheating.
+   - **Linear and Softmax Layers**: Transform final attention vectors into a probability distribution over the vocabulary to predict the next word.

+7. **Multi-Head Attention**:
+   - **Components**: Uses Q (query), K (key), and V (value) vectors to compute attention.
+   - **Normalization**: Layer normalization stabilizes training.

+8. **Applications**:
+   - **BERT (Bidirectional Encoder Representations from Transformers)**: Used by Google for pre-training models on NLP tasks.

+9. **Alternatives**:
+   - **Pervasive Attention**: Another attention mechanism potentially better for sequence-to-sequence tasks.

+---

+#### Practical Use and Further Learning

+- **TensorFlow Tutorial**: Step-by-step guide available for implementing Transformer models.
+- **Comparison**: Transformers have largely replaced LSTMs for many sequence-based tasks due to their efficiency and performance.

+---

+This summary captures the key details of the video, focusing on the differences between RNNs and Transformers, their architectures, advantages, and practical applications.

 #### **7. How Diffusion Models Differ from Transformers**